Roman Cyprus: Jewish Revolt

 Under the reign of Ptolemy I, there was a large exodus of Jews from Palestine to other areas of the Mediterranean.
 Their increasing presence on Cyprus most likely occurred due to the destruction of the Temple of Jerusalem in 70 AD.
-A large representation of the Cypriot population, the Jews were also strongly involved in the copper industry.
+A large proportion of the Cypriot population, the Jews were also strongly involved in the copper industry.
 As noted by inscriptions on the construction of a local synagogue, the community of Jews were also possibly on the island to supply wine for the services at the Temple of Jerusalem.
-With years of building tension with the Romans, during the reign of Trajan in 116 AD, the Jews revolted at Salamis, as well as in Egypt and Cyrene.
+With years of building tension with the Romans, in 116 AD, during the reign of Trajan, the Jews revolted at Salamis, as well as in Egypt and Cyrene.
 The most destruction however occurred at Salamis, where there were no stationed Roman garrisons or troops.
-Led by Artemion, it is estimated that over 240,000 perished in the revolt.
+Led by Artemion, it is estimated that over 240,000 died in the revolt.
 Detailed by the writings of Cassius Dio, the Jews brutally massacred every non-Jew in the city.
 The revolt was quickly quelled by the Roman General Lusius Quietus.
-All Jews were expelled permanently from the island and even those that were driven there by storm were executed immediately.
+All Jews were permanently expelled from the island and even those that were driven there by storm were executed immediately.
 Although archaeological evidence suggests that in later centuries the Jewish community was re-established.

 Introduction and spread of Christianity

-In AD 45, St. Paul went on his first missionary journey to Cyprus with St. Barnabas, a native Cypriot Jew, and John Mark.
+In 45 AD, Saint Paul went on his first missionary journey to Cyprus with Saint Barnabas (a native Cypriot Jew), and John Mark.
 Starting at Antioch, they traveled to the port of Seleucia and onwards to Salamis to preach Christianity.
-As noted in the Acts of the Apostles 13:1-14:27, on their journey to Paphos, Paul and Barnabas encountered the Roman Proconsul Sergius Paulus and a Jewish sorcerer, Elymas Bar-Jesus.
-Upon hearing Paul's words, Bar-Jesus was temporarily blinded, and this act convinced Sergius Paulus to convert to Christianity.
-He was the first Roman governor to do so.
+As noted in the Acts of the Apostles 13:1-14:27, on their journey to Paphos, Paul and Barnabas encountered the Roman Proconsul Sergius Paulus and a Jewish sorcerer, Elymas.
+Upon hearing Paul's words, Elymas was temporarily blinded, and this act convinced Sergius Paulus to convert to Christianity, the first Roman governor to do so.

-After a quarrel with Paul, Barnabas and John Mark traveled back to Cyprus on his second missionary journey.
-During his preaching at Salamis, Barnabas was murdered by a group of Jews.
+After a quarrel with Paul, Barnabas and John Mark traveled back to Cyprus on their second missionary journey.
+Whilst preaching at Salamis, Barnabas was murdered by a group of Jews.
 According to tradition, John Mark buried him with a copy of the gospel of St. Matthew, which Barnabas always carried with him.
-However, Matthew's gospel was most likely written between 80-85 CE.
-Therefore, it is impossible for Barnabas to have had a copy of Matthew since he would not have been alive at the same time it was produced.
+However, Matthew's gospel was most likely written between 80–85 AD.
+Therefore, it is impossible for Barnabas to have had a copy of Matthew since he would not have been alive when it was produced.